Biodiversity.Be

 The organization believes that the Earth's natural heritage must be maintained if future generations are to thrive spiritually, culturally, and economically.
 Its mission is to conserve the Earth's living heritage – our global biodiversity – and to demonstrate that human societies are able to live harmoniously with nature.

-Subject(s): Marine and Coastal Biodiversity; Economics, Trade and Incentive Measures; Protected Areas / In-Situ Conservation; Global Taxonomy Initiative; Inland Waters Biodiversity; Climate Change and Biodiversity; Forest Biodiversity; Cities and Biodiversity; Invasive Alien Species; Health & Biodiversity
+Subject(s): Marine and Coastal Biodiversity; Economics, Trade and Incentive Measures; Protected Areas / In-Situ Conservation; Global Taxonomy Initiative; Inland Waters Biodiversity; Climate Change and Biodiversity; Forest Biodiversity; Cities and Biodiversity; Invasive Alien Species; Health and Biodiversity

 International Coral Reef Initiative